Oil Price Information Service

-On August 2, 2021, it was announced that News Corp, parent company of Dow Jones & Co., would buy OPIS from IHS Markit for US$1.15 billion.
+On August 2, 2021, it was announced that News Corp, the parent company of Dow Jones & Co., would buy OPIS from IHS Markit for US$1.15 billion.
 When the purchase was finalized on February 28, 2022, the company became a unit of News Corp.

 History

-OPIS is one of the four main Price Reporting Agencies (PRAs) for market price reporting including daily market price assessments that are "fair, efficient, and transparent" in addition to Platts, Argus Media and ICIS according to the International Organization of Securities Commissions.
+According to the International Organization of Securities Commissions, OPIS is one of the four main price reporting agencies for oil market price reporting including daily market price assessments.
+The other three are Platts, Argus Media and ICIS.

-OPIS is a benchmark in multiple areas including Propane, and NGL.
-In 2016 it made available four new contracts for trading at ICE Futures Europe.
+OPIS is regarded as a benchmark in multiple areas such as Propane and NGL (Natural gas liquids).
+In 2016 it made four new contracts for trading at ICE Futures Europe.

 Acquisitions

 1996 - OPIS acquired the Stalsby/Wilson Directory business and Computer Petroleum Corp.
 (CPC).